 Fun Fact- In 1968, the Buena Vista Lagoon became the very first Ecological Reserve to be designated in California

 There are two main ways to get here: one at Oceanside and the other at Carlsbad City Beach.
 If you have no idea what the tide will be, I suggest you start over at Carlsbad.
 The reason is that South Oceanside has a narrow beach that becomes inaccessible when the tide is high.
 So that is why I have listed Carlsbad as a starting point.

 San Diego County’s Only Freshwater Coastal Lagoon

 In the 1940s, Saint-Malo Beach, a coastal gated community in Oceanside, took advantage of the location’s beauty, and homes were built right around the salt marsh’s western edge.
 Soon residents noticed the terrible stink of the mudflats revealed during the low tide.
 To remedy this, a weir was placed, thus creating a freshwater lagoon.

-The problem with this is that without tidal flushing, cattails have taken over, and the mosquitos are out of control.
-Allowing the lagoon to return as a saltwater lagoon will help with biological diversity, improve water quality, and help with flooding.
+The problem is that cattails have taken over without tidal flushing, and the mosquitos are out of control.
+Allowing the lagoon to return to a saltwater lagoon will help with biological diversity, water quality, and help with flooding.

 How Much Will it Cost For The Weir To Be Removed?